craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Combat Mechanics and Positioning.md

 Pulling something out is an **Object Interaction**.
 The item is wielded.
 You may perform a second **Object Interaction** on your turn by using your **Bonus Action**.

+## Dazed
+While you are Dazed;
+	- You may only use either your Standard or Bonus Actions, not both.
+	- Your speed is halved.
+	- You cannot take Reactions.

 ## Oversized Weapons
 Larger creatures can wield larger weapons more easily.
 For creatures of a size-class of 'Large' or greater, Melee Weapons with the *two-handed* property but without the *very heavy* property become *versatile (d+)* instead of *two-handed* for them.